flash-oss/flash-developer-doc/basics/sending-data-as-json.md

 # Sending data as JSON

-Most of the documentation examples shows you how to send data by **embedding values** into the GraphQL queries.
+Most of the documentation examples demonstrate how to send data by **embedding values** into the GraphQL queries.

 ```bash
 echo '{